rwoll/CS051Proposal/README.md

 #### Students Could Tamper with Commit Timestamps

-Students could fake commit hisories to make it look like they've handed something in prior to their actual submission time.
+Students could fake commit histories to make it look like they've handed something in prior to their actual submission time.
 A simple solution is for TAs to clone student code soon after the lab deadline so the commit history is protected.